Emergency Medicine Physician Extender Development Program

 Our mission is to provide up-to-date, problem-based learning in the field of emergency medicine in a state of the art facility, and to exceed the expected role of an emergency medicine physician extender

-Emergency Medicine Physician Extender Development Program, or EMPED, is a 12-month post graduate training program involving University Emergency Medicine Foundation (UEMF) faculty and senior physician extenders to support a comprehensive emergency medicine training program.
+Emergency Medicine Physician Extender Development Program, or EMPED, is a 12-month post graduate training program involving Brown Emergency Medicine (BrownEM) faculty and senior physician extenders to support a comprehensive emergency medicine training program.

 The program utilizes three hospitals as sites for orientation, training, and clinical rotations for newly graduated or non-emergency medicine trained physician extenders.
 All three sites are affiliated with Alpert Medical School and Lifespan, and are teaching facilities.

-Fiona Craft, NP is the EMPED program coordinator.
-Diana Afonso, PA-C and Cailyne Ghazarian, PA-C are the program lead educators.
+Fiona Craft, NP is the EMPED program coordinator and Cailyne Ghazarian, PA-C is the assistant coordinator.
 Dr. James Monti is the Advanced Practice Provider Medical Director.

 During the development year, EMPEDs receive the following training: